CaseyAMeakin/Bookmarks/README.md

-This is a simple django website to bookmark URLs for future use.
+This is a simple django website application to bookmark URLs for future use.

+It features

+* Authenticated multiple user handling